-Garlic also has got a strong antibacterial property and helps to relieve pain.
-Crush a garlic clove in order to form a paste and then put it to the affected part.
+Garlic also has a strong antibacterial property and helps to relieve pain.
+Crush a garlic clove in order to form a paste and then put it on the affected part.

 Pretty surprised right?
 The vanilla extract consists of alcohol, which can work to ease your pain.
 Its proven antioxidant properties act as an effective healer.
 Dip a cotton ball and just take a little amount of vanilla extract.
 You can then use it directly to the affected portion.

 It’s highly crucial to see your nearest dentist without any delay because emergency cases can never wait for long.

 - Tooth decay – when bacteria spoil the enamel of your tooth that in turn, exposes the sensitive nerve endings present within your dentine.
 This can lead to inflammation and can make you feel uneasy.